-Process Flow Diagram (PFD) which is also known as Process Flow Chart, Process Flow sheets and Process flow scheme.
+Process Flow Diagram (PFD) which is also known as Process Flow Chart, Process Flowsheets, and Process flow scheme.
 In this article, you will learn what is this drawing is and what type of information is provided in it with the help of real plant PFD example.

-What is Process Flow Diagram?
+What is the Process Flow Diagram?

 Process Flow Diagram (PFD) is a simple drawing that shows the relationships between major equipment in a process plant using equipment symbols and shows the primary process flow path of a unit.
-You can visualize the flow of material within the plant with the help of these drawing.
+You can visualize the flow of material within the plant with the help of these drawings.

 A process flow diagram provides a quick overview of the entire operating unit or a system.
 A technician or engineer can use this document to trace the flow of materials through the unit.
 The flow diagram is also used for visitor information and new employee training.

-What information does Process Flow Diagram provide?
+What information does the Process Flow Diagram provide?

 A typical PFD will include:

 - 2nd is – Process flow stream or interconnected piping.
-PFD follows left-right approach for process flow.
+PFD follows the left-right approach for process flow.
 That means any process stream enter or exit either from the right or left.
 However please note that this left-right approach is not a mandatory requirement but good engineering practice.

 - All process flow streams shown on PFD will have an identification number.
 A description of the process conditions and the chemical composition of each stream such as pressure, temperature, density, mass flow rate, and a mass-energy balance will be included in PFD.
 These data will be either displayed directly on the PFD or included in the flow summary table.
-Sometimes, it also shows minimum, normal and maximum values of these process parameters.
+Sometimes, it also shows the minimum, normal and maximum values of these process parameters.
 Next is

 - The process flow direction of all process line

 - Connections with other systems